pypa/setuptools/docs/userguide/entry_point.rst

 Entry Points
 ============

-Entry points are a very useful feature of Python packages.
+Entry points are a type of metadata that can be exposed by packages on installation.
-They come in use in two scenarios:
+They are a very useful feature of the Python ecosystem, and come specially handy in two scenarios:

 1. The package would like to provide commands to be run at the terminal.
 This functionality is known as *console* scripts.
 The command may also